pulkitsingh1809/Digital-literacy-project/task-4-email-etiquette/social-media-checklist.md

 5. Never share your passwords or OTPs with anyone

 ## Created By
-Saumy Gupta | VIT Bhopal University
+Pulkit singh | VIT Bhopal University